jhurray/JHChainableAnimations/README.md

 <img src="./img/JHChainableAnimationsAnchors.png" height="200px">

+##To Do
+I have gotten a ton of great suggestions of what to do next.
+If you think this is missing anything please let me know!
+The following is what I plan on working on in no particular order.

+* OSX port
+* Swift Port similar to [SnapKit](http://snapkit.io/)
+* 3D rotations / movement

 ##Contact Info && Contributing

 Feel free to email me at [jhurray33@gmail.com](mailto:jhurray33@gmail.com?subject=JHChainableAnimations).
 I'd love to hear your thoughts on this, or see examples where this has been used.